 On 14 July 1971, Stuart Rockwell, the US Ambassador to Morocco, visited King Hassan’s palace at Skhirat to attend the annual celebration of the King’s birthday.
 All heads of diplomatic missions and ‘the notables of the realm’ were typically invited and expected to attend.
+The party got off to a good start, but unknown to him, a full-blown military coup attempt that would lead to the deaths of almost 100 guests, including the Belgian ambassador, was underway.
+At 14:08 (GMT), the palace was attacked with automatic weapons and grenades by up to 1,400 cadets from the Ahermoumou military training academy.
 At 14:08 (GMT), the palace was attacked with automatic weapons and grenades by up to 1,400 cadets from the Ahermoumou military training academy.

 The attack was led by Lieutenant-Colonel M’hamed Ababou, who, along with General Mohamed Medbouh, Inspector General of the Moroccan Royal Guard and head of the Royal Military Cabinet, was one of the main organisers of the coup attempt.
 The cadets involved in the attack were misled into believing that his guards had kidnapped the King, hence the need to rescue him.

 Among the rebels, both General Mohamed Medbouh, Inspector General of the Moroccan Royal Guard, and Lieutenant-Colonel M’hamed Ababou, the leaders of the attempt, were killed on the same day.
 Three days later, ten high-ranking officers were executed without trial, and their executions were filmed and broadcast on national television.
 They also faced the ultimate Arab dishonor when members of the armed forces spat on their corpses.